Comparison

 Frontman vs Lovable

-Edit Your Existing App vs Generate a New One
+Iterate on Your Real Product vs Generate a New One

-Frontman and Lovable are both AI-powered development tools, but they solve different problems.
-Lovable generates complete full-stack apps from text prompts in a hosted sandbox.
-Frontman edits your existing codebase by hooking into your running app in the browser.
+Frontman and Lovable both use AI for frontend work, but they solve different problems at different stages.
+Lovable generates complete apps from text prompts in a hosted sandbox.
+Frontman lets your team — designers, PMs, and engineers — iterate on the product you already ship.

-Frontman is an open-source AI coding agent that installs as framework middleware (Next.js, Astro, Vite).
-It sees the live DOM, component tree, computed CSS, and server-side context.
-You click elements in your running app, describe changes in plain English, and Frontman edits the actual source files with hot reload.
+Frontman is an open-source AI agent that hooks into your dev server.
+It sees the live DOM, your component library, computed styles, and design tokens.
+Click any element in your running product, describe the change in plain English, and Frontman edits the source files.
+No IDE needed — designers and PMs work directly in the browser.
 Free and unlimited with BYOK.

 Feature Comparison